 “River deltas are fertile and highly populated landscapes, housing 360 million people worldwide.
 They are also climate change hotspots at risk for disasters like flooding, cyclones, and saline water intrusion.
 I am passionate about finding solutions that reduce risks to these vital landscapes, and to those who call them home.”

-RESEARCH ASSOCIATE, UNU-IAS
+RESEARCH FELLOW, UNU-IAS

 “Conservation and sustainable use of fisheries are key to maintaining healthy coastal marine ecosystems.
 Fishers are custodians of the sea, but I believe everyone has a part to play.
 My research focuses on multi-stakeholder cooperation to sustain the livelihoods of coastal communities and to preserve the health of our oceans.”